Specifying Component Properties

 The Wrap mode defines the OpenGL wrap modes associated with the texture.
 You can clamp the texture to edges or repeat it horizontally and vertically.
 Note that some OpenGL ES 2 implementations do not support the Repeat wrap mode with non-power-of-two textures.

-You can double-click components in Form Editor to edit their text, color, or source properties inline.
+You can double-click components in the 2D view to edit their text, color, or source properties inline.
 Because you can specify several of these properties for some components, such as Text Edit, you can also right-click components to open the inline editors from the context menu.

 Available under certain Qt licenses.